 We will have four classes of authorized common stock after this offering: Class A common stock, Class B common stock, Class C common stock and Class D common stock.
 Each share of Class A common stock and Class C common stock entitles its holder to one vote on all matters presented to our stockholders generally.
 Each share of Class B common stock and Class D common stock entitles its holder to ten votes on all matters presented to our stockholders generally.
-The holders of Class C common stock and Class D common stock will not have any of the economic rights (including the rights to dividends) provided to holders of Class A common stock and Class B common stock.
+The holders of Class C common stock and Class D common stock will not have any of the economic rights (including the rights of class C common stock and Class D common stock and Class D common stock will not have any of the economic rights (including the rights). of our Class B common stock will be held by the Refinitiv Direct Owner (as defined below) and all of our Class C common stock and Class B common stock.
 Upon completion of this offering, all of our Class B common stock will be held by the Refinitiv Direct Owner (as defined below) and all of our Class C common stock and Class D common stock will be held by the Continuing LLC Owners (as defined below), as the case may be, on a one-to-one basis with the number of LLC Interests they own.

-Immediately following this offering, the holders of our Class A common stock issued in this offering collectively will hold 27.4% of the economic interest in us and 2.0% of the combined voting power in us, the Refinitiv LLC Owner (as defined below) and the Refinitiv Direct Owner, respectively, through their ownership of Class D common stock and Class B common stock, collectively will hold 72.6% of the economic interest in us and 66.9% of the combined voting power in us, and the Other LLC Owners (as defined below), through their ownership of Class C common stock and/or Class D common stock, as the case may be, collectively will hold no economic interest in us and the remaining 31.1% of the combined voting power in us.
-We will be a holding company, and upon completion of this offering and the application of the net proceeds therefrom, our principal asset will be the LLC Interests we acquire from certain of the Bank Stockholders and the LLC Interests we receive as a result of the Refinitiv Contribution (as defined below), representing an aggregate 59.6% economic interest in TWM LLC.
-The remaining 40.4% economic interest in TWM LLC will be owned by the Continuing LLC Owners through their ownership of LLC Interests.
+Immediately following this offering, the holders of our Class A common stock issued in this offering collectively will hold 29.2% of the economic interest in us and 2.3% of the combined voting power in us, the Refinitiv LLC Owner (as defined below) and the Refinitiv Direct Owner, respectively, through their ownership of Class D common stock and Class B common stock, collectively will hold 70.8% of the economic interest in us and 68.2% of the combined voting power in us, and the Other LLC Owners (as defined below), through their ownership of Class C common stock and/or Class D common stock, as the case may be, collectively will hold no economic interest in us and the remaining 29.5% of the combined voting power in the case may be, collectively will hold no economic interest in us and the remaining 29.5% of the combined voting power in us.
+We will be a holding company, and upon completion of this offering and the application of the net proceeds therefrom, our principal asset will be the LLC Interests we acquire from certain of the Bank Stockholders and the LLC Interests we receive as a result of the Refinitiv Contribution (as defined below), representing an aggregate 61.6% economic interest in TWM LLC.
+The remaining 38.4% economic interest in TWM LLC will be owned by the Continuing LLC Owners through their ownership of LLC Interests.
 We will be the sole manager of TWM LLC.
 As the sole manager, we will operate and control all of the business and affairs of TWM LLC, and through TWM LLC and its subsidiaries, we will conduct our business.